airshipit/promenade/doc/source/configuration/kubernetes-network.rst

 The ``kubernetes`` key contains:

 ``apiserver_port``
-    The port that the Kubernetes API server process will listen on on hosts where it runs.
+    The port that the Kubernetes API server process will listen on hosts where it runs.

 ``haproxy_port``
     The port that HAProxy will listen on on each host.
 This port will be used